Koozai > Blog > How to Turn Off Google’s AI Overview

 Can You Turn Off AI Overviews?

-The simple answer: No, you cannot completely turn off AI Overviews in Google Search.
+The simple answer: No, at the time of writing you cannot completely turn off AI Overviews in Google Search.

 While Google states it does offer some control over AI features through its Search Labs settings, it seems that disabling the AI Overviews and more option doesn’t remove all AI-generated summaries from search results.